mech/Notes/Design (Product)/good_design.md

 30. Making something look simple is easy; making something simple to use is much harder.
 31. One cannot not communicate.
 Therefore there is no such thing as a neutral design.
 Everything has a voice.
 32. [Empathy in Design - See the world in perspective](https://www.youtube.com/watch?v=8jrogFRt8fE)
+33. Good design well crafted.
+34. Good design is vision of the end experience.
+Clear, high design expectations across organization.
+Shared understanding of what needs to be done.
+Priority and commitment.
+35. Technologies enabled, design established.
+36. We are what we repeatedly do.
+Excellence, therefore, is not an act, but a habit.
+37. Don't try to own the experience.
+Let the community own it!

 ---
 1. Some designers will come up with an idea, and maybe at first it will seem a little strange.
 If there was some top-down review process, it wouldn't survive.
 But then it will turn out that it's a huge win with users.